makselab/IRA-and-suspended-accounts./README.md

    1.2) Section_one_b_utilities.py creates the files containing the information about the tweets in each category, such as source, datetime, tweet_id, etc.

    1.3) Section_two_utilities.py  created the interactions networks and aggregated networks ( both ego and expanded, see paper).

+   1.4) Section_three_utilities.py prepare the data for the causal analysis.
+It collects the  supporting class activities and performs the STL filtering.

+   1.5)

 3) The folder notebooks contain the jupyter notebooks that guide you through the results and visualizations.

 # Collective Influence algorithm